If you bill 92507, your day-to-day is about to change.

 Why this happened

 92507 has been valued at 1.30 work RVUs based on a 60-minute typical session.
 That valuation has not been meaningfully updated in over 15 years.
-Because the same code covered a 25-minute articulation session and a 60-minute complex language intervention, the structure didn't reflect the clinical reality of what SLPs actually do.
 The AMA's RVU Update Committee flagged the code for review, and the result is the 2027 restructure.

 The timeline: from approval to effective date

-The path from "approved at panel" to "live in your billing system" is a multi-step process that extends across two years.
-Here's what that looks like:
+The path from approved at panel to live in your billing system is a multi-step process that extends across two years.

-If you're hearing from billing software vendors, EHRs, and clearinghouses that they're already coding for the change, that's normal and expected.
-The CPT publication cycle is locked in nine months before effective date so the entire downstream ecosystem has time to prepare.
+If you are hearing from billing software vendors, EHRs, and clearinghouses that they are already coding for the change, that is normal and expected.

 The ten new codes, by category

 The new structure replaces a single broad code with four disorder-specific code pairs and two additional codes for related services.
-Each base code covers an initial time interval, with an add-on code for additional time.
+Each base code covers an initial 30-minute interval, with an add-on code for additional time.
+The code descriptors below are taken from the February 2026 RUC report.

 Fluency disorders